-CRPU
+CRPU Credit and Policies Unit

-Promotion of the appointment of existing members of staff to another post or office at a higher grade than the one previously held.
+Promotion refers to the appointment of existing members of staff to another post or office at a higher grade than the one previously held.

-Staff members include all permanent, part-time, temporary and contract Staff members, including volunteers.
+Staff Members refers all regular, temporary, or contract Staff members, including volunteers.

 Business with the Bank means that within 12 months of offering a gift, the would-be gift giver 1) has or will submit a bid or proposal to the Bank to perform services or provide supplies or equipment, or 2) has or will submit an application for a permit, license or regulatory approval of any kind.

 Gift means any bestowal of money, any item of value, service, loan, thing or promise, discount or rebate for which something of equal or greater value is not exchanged.
 Payments for travel, entertainment and food are gifts.
-“Gift” does not include 1) any discount or rebate made in the regular course of business and offered to the general public without regard to the individual’s connection with the Bank 2) inheritances, 3) plaques or trophies, and 4) campaign contributions.
+“Gift” does not include 1) any discount or rebate made in the regular course of business and offered to the general public without regard to the individual’s connection with the Bank 2) inheritances, 3) plaques or trophies, and 4) charitable contributions.

 Entertainment includes all hospitality received including accommodation, meals (for example working lunches, dinners and breakfasts), drinks and paid-for outings of all kinds.
 Tea, coffee or light refreshments, e.g. biscuits received at the offices of a third party do not constitute entertainment.

-Individual Consultant a recognized authority or specialist in a specific area or field and is engaged by the Bank to provide those services in an individual capacity.
-This includes non-professional individuals and former staff members who may not have any “specialist” authority or expertise.
+Individual Consultant is an individual engaged by the bank to provide services in an individual capacity.